Great Food Transformation? Criticism of the Planetary Health Diet and the Controversial EAT-Lancet Report

 Strategic partners and alliances

-Major agri-food corporations have aligned with the WEF/EAT vision to reform diets by promoting ‘alternative proteins', viewing it as a market expansion opportunity.
+Major agri-food corporations have indeed aligned with the WEF/EAT vision to reform diets by promoting ‘alternative proteins', viewing it as a market expansion opportunity.
 In 2017, EAT partnered with the World Business Council for Sustainable Development through the FReSH initiative.
 Additionally, the Food and Land Use Coalition (FOLU) was created, with substantial backing from companies like Unilever and Yara, to roll out the EAT-Lancet agenda.

 The 2021 UN Food Systems Summit